mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 ## Target

 The target is the connection string and values to your MongoDB Database.
-You will have to put your connection string in the uri field.
+You will have to replace the value with your connection string in the uri field.
 The namespace field correspond to the database.

 ```